12/18/20 SOUND HEALTH AND LASTING WEALTH

 Apple Watch, Fitbit May Help Spot Emerging Coronavirus Outbreaks

 In cases of Covid-19, changes to heart rate and other biometrics often appear before other noticeable symptoms, such as fever.
 Wearable devices, such as the Oura® ring that Kimberly Noel, MD, MPH, Director of Stony Brook Telehealth, is leading a study on at Stony Brook University, share biometric data collected through sensors that touch the skin and could act as critical early warning systems during the asymptomatic phase of Covid-19.

 It's gone 'shockingly well': America's hospitals have embraced remote technology amid COVID-19

-Gerald Kelly, MD, Interim Chief Information Officer at Stony Brook Medicine, is among healthcare system technology leaders from around the country who were interviewed by Yahoo!Finance's technology editor.
-Dr. Kelly, who is also a family physician, explains how Stony Brook used Apple's iPads® and Microsoft Teams® to ensure that patients with chronic conditions can continue to see their regular healthcare providers during COVID-19.
+Gerald Kelly, MD, Interim Chef Information Officer at Stony Brook Medicine, is among healthcare system technology leaders from around the country who were interviewed by Yahoo!Finance''s technology editor.
+Dr. Kelly, who is also a family physician, explains how Stony Brook used APple's iPads® and Microsoft Teams® to ensure that patients with chronic conditions can continue to see their regular healthcare providers during COVID-19.